 A confidential consumer electronics manufacturer needed to validate their “Internet of Things” value proposition for a new connected product for families designed to revolutionize their at-home care routine (product and client details withheld for confidentiality).
 With manufacturing costs consuming a substantial portion of the product’s budget, there was a strong desire to reduce risk before full production began…making sure the right product was made for the intended audience, that established positive, healthy habits that would create long-term engagement with both the product and the brand at large.

 We began the value proposition validation with the hypothesis that customers engaged with their at-home routine incorrectly more often than not…or, they did not have any interest in a structured, personalized routine whatsoever.
-From this, we sought to understand existing behaviors, motivations and perceptions of personal care.
-In order to achieve our desired behavior change, we needed to create an experience that would be not only educational, but fun.
+From this we sought to understand existing behaviors, motivations, and perceptions of personal care.
+In order to achieve our desired behavior change, we needed to create an experience that would not only be educational, but fun.

 With this initial set of information and parameters established, the value proposition validation process began via an intense research and feedback loop with a selected pool of target customers.
 A mix of contextual interviews and iterative user testing was employed.
 A pilot study followed, where customers used the product for 30 days in their homes.
 In order to gain transparency into how the product integrated into their daily lives, we used a combination of surveys, remote contextual research, and local circumstantial interviews to provide insight into the natural environments and routines that most heavily influence decision making within the home.
 Through these strategic tactics, we were able to judge attitudes about functionality, features, and the general ease of product usage within their daily routine.